fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 ## Insights

-Wildfires not only affect our environment but also affect our air quality, destory thousands of homes, and take away lives (human and animals). <br>
+Wildfires not only affect our environment but also affect our air quality, destorys thousands of homes, and take away lives (human and animals). <br>
+Wildfires most often happen quickly and without warning.
 Below is a picture of The Rockhouse Fire from 2011 around the Fort Davis area in west Texas.
-This fire not only started from an electrical short in an abandoned building, but ended up burning roughly 63 acres <b>per minute</b>!
+This fire started from an electrical short in an abandoned building and ended up burning roughly 63 acres <b>per minute</b>!
 In total, this fire burned 20,800 acres in roughly 5.5 hours with an average speed of 6mph.
 The average human can run 8-10 mph but cannot keep up the pace for 5.5 hours much like this fire did.

 ![original (1)](https://raw.githubusercontent.com/fhelms8/Project-3/main/Unused%20files/pics/rockhousefire.png)